 i.
 At least 24 hours have passed since resolution of fever without the use of fever-reducing medications; and ii.
-Other symptoms have improved; and san diego county office of iii.
+Other symptoms have improved; and iii.
 They have a negative test for SARS-CoV-2, OR a healthcare provider has provided documentation that the symptoms are typical of their underlying chronic condition (e.g., allergies or asthma) OR a healthcare provider has confirmed an alternative named diagnosis (e.g., Streptococcal pharyngitis, Coxsackie virus), OR at least 10 days have passed since symptom onset.